apache/doris-website/docs/data-operate/transaction.md

 6 rows in set (0.01 sec)
 ```

-#### 常见问题
+#### QA

-* 写入的多表必须属于同一个 Database，否则会遇到错误 `Transaction insert must be in the same database`
+* Writing to multiple tables must belong to the same Database; otherwise, you will encounter the error `Transaction insert must be in the same database`

-* 两种事务写入`INSERT INTO SELECT`, `UPDATE`, `DELETE` 和 `INSET INTO VALUES` 不能混用，否则会遇到错误 `Transaction insert can not insert into values and insert into select at the same time`
+* Mixing the two transaction load of `INSERT INTO SELECT`, `UPDATE`, `DELETE` and `INSERT INTO VALUES` is not allowed; otherwise, you will encounter the error `Transaction insert can not insert into values and insert into select at the same time`.

-* [Delete 操作](../delete/delete-manual.md)提供了通过谓词和 Using 子句两种方式，为了保证隔离级别，在一个事务中，对相同表的删除必须在写入前，否则会遇到报错 `Can not delete because there is a insert operation for the same table`
+* [Delete Command](delete/delete-manual.md) supports delete by specifying a filter predicate or using clause, to guarantee the isolation, currently only support that, the delete operations must before the insert operations for one table in one transaction, otherwise, you will encounter the error `Can not delete because there is a insert operation for the same table`.

-* 当从 `BEGIN` 开始的导入耗时超出 Doris 配置的 timeout 时，会导致事务回滚，导入失败。目前 timeout 使用的是 Session 变量 `insert_timeout` 和 `query_timeout` 的最大值
+* If the time-consuming from `BEGIN` statement exceeds the timeout configured in Doris, the transaction will be rolled back.
+Currently, the timeout uses the maximum value of session variables `insert_timeout` and `query_timeout`.

-* 当使用 JDBC 连接 Doris 进行事务操作时，请在 JDBC URL 中添加 `useLocalSessionState=true`，否则可能会遇到错误 `This is in a transaction, only insert, update, delete, commit, rollback is acceptable.`
+* When using JDBC to connect to Doris for transaction operations, please add `useLocalSessionState=true` in the JDBC URL; otherwise, you may encounter the error `This is in a transaction, only insert, update, delete, commit, rollback is acceptable`.

-* 存算分离模式下，事务写不支持 Merge-on-Write 表，否则会遇到报错 `Transaction load is not supported for merge on write unique keys table in cloud mode`
+* In cloud mode, transaction load does not support `merge on write` unique tables, otherwise, you will encounter the error `Transaction load is not supported for merge on write unique keys table in cloud mode`.